mikhomak/mikhomak/README.md

  <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ">🗿</a>
 </p>

-   *"Wow, that was an experience, thank you Misha!" - you because you are wery kind*
+   *"Wow, that was an experience, thank you Misha!" - you because you are very kind*
 Your welcome my internet friend, you can read my endless avalanche of memes in tweeter or offer me a sick ass job on linkedin, just by clicking those two beautiful buttons:
 <p align="center">
   <a href="https://twitter.com/mikhomak">